1983 All-Ireland Senior Football Championship final: Summary

 Conditions were terrible on the day of the match, with a gale-force wind and driving rain making it impossible for the players to play constructive football, and the physical battle was more intense than usual.
 The game was full of dangerous sliding tackles and players involved themselves in many heated exchanges.

 It is impossible to locate the exact source of the disgraceful scenes which marred the final.
 There was no history of violence in previous clashes between the sides.
 Dublin's Barney Rock scored a bizarre goal from 40 yards after a poor free-out from Galway goalkeeper Pádraig Coyne.
 Galway objected.
 They claimed the goal should not have been allowed due to Dublin manager Kevin Heffernan interfering with play as he tended to the injured Joe McNally.
 Referee John Gough did not agree and the goal stood.

 Soon after that, things began to go wrong for Dublin.
 After a tussle in midfield, Dublin legend Brian Mullins swung back his arm and struck Brian Talty, sending him crashing to the ground.
 The referee promptly sent Mullins off.
 Mullins said of his assault on Talty: "If I look back on it, a lot of thoughts run through my mind.
 It happened and I had to accept it".
-Shortly before half-time several players clashed beneath the Hogan Stand and, to the crowd's astonishment, referee Gough sent off a player from each side — Ray Hazley from Dublin and Tomás Tierney of Galway.
+Shortly before half-time, several players clashed beneath the Hogan Stand and, to the crowd's astonishment, referee Gough sent off a player from each side — Ray Hazley from Dublin and Tomás Tierney of Galway.
 Stephen Joyce, who was also playing for Galway that day, said: "In my view neither player deserved to be given their marching orders".

 The referee blew his whistle to end the first half, which brought a ceasefire of sorts.
 However, players continued to clash in the tunnel and — while rumours circulated for years about the incident — word of whatever happened in the tunnel remained there.
 Galway's Brian Talty did not return for the second half.
 The mysterious Val Joyce said Mullins was the perpetrator: "Brian Mullins came in after for Brian Talty.
 I ran in and stood in his way".
 Whatever peace remained was swiftly dispensed with when, five minutes after the restart, Dublin's Kieran Duff lifted his foot towards the face of Pat O Neill, who lay stricken on the ground.
 The referee promptly sent Duff off.

 Thus, it was fourteen-man Galway against twelve-man Dublin for most of the second half.
 Dublin's "Dirty Dozen" or "Twelve Apostles", as they were to become known, sat back and defended against Galway's forward play.
-Dublin held out to win the game by a slim margin of just two points (1–10 to 1–08).
-But the circumstances overshadowed the achievement.
+Dublin held out to win the game by a slim margin of just two points (1–10 to 1–8).
+But the circumstances overshadowed this achievement.